If you have the time I would love for you all to elaborate!

 I think it depends on the person, some have anxiety from it, anyway i have noticed from the people I know that is quite addictive..and if you use it for a long time it gives you psychological damages so I rather stay at a glass or two of alcohol if I really need some inspiration.
 Although I think the best of it is that it gives you imagination ( of course it gives you because you are not 100 % lucid) but I personally have imagination without using drugs, thanks God.
 I also think that u can’t fight harder drugs using marijuana, if u want to fight against drugs you have to not use it at all.
 Smoking marijuana it’s just a step closer to trying other drugs.
-I am sure a lot of people hates me now, because mj is very popular, but I respect everybody and my life quote is “live and let live”, so I have nothing against it, it doesn’t even bother me if someone smokes it next to me, it’s just not my cup of tea.posted over 1 year ago
+I am sure a lot of people hates me now, because mj is very popular, but I respect everybody and my life quote is “live and let live”, so I have nothing against it, it doesn’t even bother me if someone smokes it next to me, it’s just not my cup of tea.posted about 2 years ago

 I think we waste too much money and prison space bagging ‘criminals’ with possession of pot. that being said, if you want it you know where to get it, so it wouldn’t make too much of a difference if it was legal. though personally, I wouldn’t want my kid sister inhaling pot fumes all the time—god knows my entire hippie college town would reek of frat house 24/7 lol.